Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: GPU Cores Microarchitecture

-Expanding our analysis across supported precisions, our results in Table~\ref{tab:b200-tensorcore} shows that despite 177$\times$ throughput difference between FP64 (44.8 TFLOPS) and FP4 (7702.5 TFLOPS), latency varies by only 1.27$\times$ (11.2--14.2 cycles).
-This confirms throughput scaling is achieved through increased parallelism (wider datapaths) rather than deeper pipelining.
-Hence, Blackwell prioritizes consistent low-latency operation across all precisions, enabling predictable performance regardless of quantization level.
+Expanding our analysis across supported precisions, our results in Table~\ref{tab:b200-tensorcore} show that across the measured precisions, throughput spans 8.2$\times$ (481.6 to 3928.5 TFLOPS or TOPS), while latency varies by only 1.12$\times$ (11.2--12.6 cycles).
+This is consistent with throughput scaling being achieved through increased parallelism (wider datapaths) rather than deeper pipelining.
+Hence, the data suggest Blackwell prioritizes consistent low-latency operation across all precisions, enabling predictable performance regardless of quantization level.

-Comparing FP16 inputs with FP16 vs. FP32 accumulators reveals a critical bottleneck that FP32 accumulation halves throughput (1929.2 → 964.6 TFLOPS).
+Comparing FP16 inputs with FP16 vs. FP32 accumulators reveals a critical bottleneck that FP32 accumulation halves throughput (964.8 → 482.4 TFLOPS).
 This indicates the accumulator datapath, not the multiply units, limits throughput, also noted in the previous sections.
 Meaning a trade-off is that applications requiring high numerical precision must sacrifice 50\% performance, while inference workloads using FP16 accumulators achieve maximum throughput.

-INT8 (3927.1 TOPS) slightly exceeds FP8 (3851.4 TFLOPS), while FP4 (7702.5 TFLOPS) outperforms FP8.
+INT8 (3928.5 TOPS) exceeds FP8 (1912.8 TFLOPS), and FP4 (3850.1 TFLOPS) outperforms FP8.
 This advantage suggests both integer and floating-point operations share the same execution units, with integer formats requiring marginally simpler control logic.
-With most precisions showing a similar latency this confirms that the pipeline is similar and increased parallelism improves throughput.
+With most precisions showing a similar latency (Table~\ref{tab:b200-tensorcore}), this is consistent with a similar pipeline and increased parallelism improving throughput.